CarterStefan/wrottesley_golf_club/README.md

 - Select the quantity of an item to purchase
 - Select the size of an item (if applicable)
 - View my items that I have added to my bag
-- Delete an item and reduce the side selected
+- Delete an item and reduce the size selected
 - Easily fill out delivery and payment information
 - View an order summary once a purchase is made
 - Recieve an email confirmation

 #### Subscribtions
-- See a list of membership types, descriptions and prices
+- Siee the benefits of a pro membership
-- Be able to purchase a membership type
+- Be able to purchase a pro membership

 #### Blog
 - Read the latest news about the course
 - Upload blog posts about the course (Admin Only)
 - Comment on a blog post

-#### Tournaments
-- See the upcoming tournaments at the club
-- Upload information about upcoming tournaments (Admin Only)
-- Register for a tournament

 #### Administration
 - Upload new products to the store (Admin Only)